vuejs/docs-next-zh-cn/src/guide/web-components.md

-# Vue and Web Components
+# Vue 与 Web Components

 <!-- TODO: translation -->
 [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) is an umbrella term for a set of web native APIs that allows developers to create reusable custom elements.